 First case of COVID-19 'variant' in United States confirmed in Colorado

-ELBERT COUNTY, Colo. — Governor Jared Polis announced Tuesday, December 29 that the COVID-19 "variant," or new version of the virus, that was first discovered in the United Kingdom has arrived in Colorado.
+ELBERT COUNTY, Colo. — Governor Jared Polis announced Tuesday, December 29 that the new COVID-19 "variant" that was first discovered in the United Kingdom has arrived in Colorado.

 The affected individual is a man in his 20s who lives in Elbert County, according to a news release from the governor's office.
 The man has no recent travel history.